Definition:

 List of Properties:

-Position – Defines how an element is placed on the page (in normal flow or custom position like relative, absolute, etc.).
+- Position: Defines how an element is placed on the page (normal flow or custom position like relative, absolute, etc.).

-Right – It tells how much space should be there between the element and the right edge.
+- Right: Sets space between the element and right edge.

-Bottom – Defines the distance from the bottom of the container.
+- Bottom: Defines distance from the bottom of the container.

-Inset – A shorthand to set top, right, bottom, and left in one go.
+- Inset: Shorthand to set top, right, bottom, and left in one go.

-Float – Moves the element to the left or right, usually used in older layouts.
+- Float: Moves the element to left or right, usually used in older layouts.

-Clear – It stops the element from sitting next to floated items and pushes it below them instead.
+- Clear: Stops element from sitting next to floated items and pushes it below.

-Transform: translate() – It helps you move any element manually from its original place in any direction (left, right, up, or down).
+- Transform: translate(): Helps move any element manually from its original place in any direction (left, right, up, down).